ywkaras/trafficserver/doc/developer-guide/plugins/mutexes.en.rst

 accessed by another thread.

-The Traffic Server API provides two functions that attempt to access and lock the data: :c:func:`TSMutexLockTry` and :c:func:`TSMutexLock`.
+The Traffic Server API provides two functions that attempt to access and lock the data: :cpp:func:`TSMutexLockTry` and :cpp:func:`TSMutexLock`.
 ``TSMutexLock`` is a blocking call - if you use it, you can slow Traffic Server performance because transaction processing pauses until the mutex is unlocked.
 It should be used only on threads created by the plugin ``TSContThreadCreate``.
 Never use it on a continuation handler called back by the Cache, Net, or Event Processor.
 Even if the critical section is very small, do not use it.
 If you need to update a flag, then set a variable and/or use atomic operations.
-If :c:func:`TSMutexLock` is used in any case other than the one recommended above, then the result will be a serious performance impact.
+If :cpp:func:`TSMutexLock` is used in any case other than the one recommended above, then the result will be a serious performance impact.